the ART of the POSSIBLE - London SW19

 Two On-Site Computers

-• Computer 1: holds runners' data such as Personal and Seasonal Bests, Race Plans and other Objectives.
-This computer also keeps a record of the regular participants weekly training log
+• Holds runners' data such as Personal and Seasonal Bests, Race Plans and other Objectives.

-Personal Training Time (PTT)
+Personal Training Data

 .